 "Relax, Tony," said Buster with a laugh.
 "He said it's a long time since he was last introduced by a pilot officer to a flight lieutenant as 'some chap'.
 He was my station commander at Cottesmore a couple of years ago.
 He would have signed your copy of his book if you'd recognised him and asked."

-In fact it was quite widely believed at Scampton, especially by those who had lived in the area for many decades, that the contamination story was not entirely wrong.
-There was, allegedly, some non-radioactive contamination, dating from the Royal Flying Corps time at Scampton and surrounding airfields in World War One, buried deep under a field some miles away.
+In fact, it was quite widely believed at Scampton, especially by those who had lived in the area for many decades, that the contamination story was not entirely wrong.
+There was, allegedly, some poison gas contamination, dating from the Royal Flying Corps time at Scampton and surrounding airfields in World War One, buried deep under a field some miles away.
 I never did get to the bottom of that.